Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Ample and Maximum Classes

 Let $C$ be a concept class such that (i) $\varnothing\in C$ and (ii) $c,c'\in C$ implies that $c\cap c'\in C$.
 A point $x\in c\in C$ is called \emph{extremal} if $c\setminus \{ x\}\in C$.
 The set of extremal points of $c$ is denoted by $\ex(c)$.
-Then $c\in C$ is \emph{generated} by $s\subseteq c$ if $c$ is the smallest member of $C$ containing $s$.
-A concept class $C$ satisfying (i) and (ii) with the additional property that every member $c$ of $C$ is generated by its extremal points is called a \emph{conditional antimatroid} \cite[Section 3]{BaChDrKo}.
-If ${\X}\in C$, then we obtain the well-known structure of a \emph{convex geometry} (called also an \emph{antimatroid}) \cite{EdJa} (See Figure~\ref{fig-ample-convex} for an example).
-It was shown in \cite[Proposition 1]{BaChDrKo} that if $C$ is a conditional antimatroid, then $\uX(C)=\oX(C)$, since $\uX(C)$ coincides with the sets of extremal points and $\oX(C)$ coincides with the set of all minimal generating sets of sets from $C$.
+A concept $c\in C$ is \emph{generated} by $s\subseteq c$ if $c$ is the smallest concept of $C$ containing $s$.
+A concept class $C$ satisfying (i) and (ii) with the additional property that every concept $c$ of $C$ is generated by its extremal points is called a \emph{conditional antimatroid}~\cite[Section 3]{BaChDrKo}.
+If ${\U}\in C$, then we obtain the well-known structure of a \emph{convex geometry} (called also an \emph{antimatroid})~\cite{EdJa} (See Figure~\ref{fig-ample-convex} for an example).
+It was shown in~\cite[Proposition 1]{BaChDrKo} that if $C$ is a conditional antimatroid, then $\uX(C)=\oX(C)$, since $\uX(C)$ coincides with the sets of extremal points and $\oX(C)$ coincides with the set of all minimal generating sets of sets from $C$.
 Hence, any conditional antimatroid is ample.
-Besides convex geometries, median classes are conditional antimatroids.
+Besides convex geometries, median classes are also conditional antimatroids.
 Another example of conditional antimatroids is given by the set $C$ of all strict partial orders on a set $M$.
-Each partial order is an asymmetric, transitive subset of ${\X}=\{ (u,v): u,v\in M, u\ne v\}$.
-Then it is shown in \cite{BaChDrKo} that for any $c\in C$, $\ex(c)$ is the set of covering pairs of $c$ (i.e., the pairs $(u,v)$ such that $u < v$ and there is no $w$ with $u < w < v$) and that
+Each partial order is an asymmetric, transitive subset of ${\U}=\{ (u,v): u,v\in M, u\ne v\}$.
+Then it is shown in~\cite{BaChDrKo} that for any $c\in C$, $\ex(c)$ is the set of covering pairs of $c$ (i.e., the pairs $(u,v)$ such that $u < v$ and there is no $w$ with $u < w < v$) and that

-Convex geometries comprise many interesting and important examples from geometry, ordered sets, and graphs, see the foundational paper \cite{EdJa}.
-For example, by Krein-Milman theorem, any polytope of ${\mathbb R}^n$ is the convex hull of its extremal points.
-A \emph{realizable convex geometry} is a convex geometry $C$ such that its point set ${\X}$ can be realized as a finite set of ${\mathbb R}^n$ and $c\in C$ if and only if $c$ is the intersection of a convex set of ${\mathbb R}^n$ with ${\X}$.
-Acyclic oriented geometries (acyclic oriented matroids with no two point circuits) is an example of convex geometries, generalizing the realizable ones.
+Convex geometries comprise many interesting and important examples from geometry, ordered sets, and graphs, see the foundational paper~\cite{EdJa}.
+For example, by the Krein-Milman theorem, any polytope of $\R^n$ is the convex hull of its extremal points.
+A \emph{realizable convex geometry} is a convex geometry $C$ such that its point set ${\U}$ can be realized as a finite set of $\R^n$ and $c\in C$ if and only if $c$ is the intersection of a convex set of $\R^n$ with ${\U}$.
+Acyclic oriented geometries (acyclic oriented matroids with no two point circuits) are examples of convex geometries, generalizing the realizable ones.

-We continue with two examples of conditional antimatroids.
+We continue with two particular examples of conditional antimatroids.